 BioBags are made using Ecopond, a starch-based bioplastic that is certified compostable to Australian commercially compostable (AS4736) and home compostable (AS5810) standards.
+Made from plants, not plastic.

 Plastic pollution is wreaking havoc on our planet, and single-use plastic bags are one of the most significant contributors, so it’s no surprise that many local and state governments are banning them.